-Students learn to create computational media, computation combined with objects, sound, video, time, space, culture and bodies; breathe behavior into media, objects or systems by programming; think critically about how computation impacts lives and how culture makes a difference in how people experience computational media, a critical skill in the dynamic 21st century.
+Students learn to create computational media, which is computation combined with objects, sound, video, time, space, culture and bodies; breathe behavior into media, objects or systems by programming; think critically about how computation impacts lives and how culture makes a difference in how people experience computational media, a critical skill in this dynamic era.

-Armed with skills and judgment, graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.
+Armed with skills and sound judgment, graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.
 All students gain techniques to change the world and communicate using contemporary computational media, a vital power in the 21st century.
 Some go on to invent fresh techniques.

-Digital Culture - Interdisciplinary Arts and Performance Concentration
+Digital Culture -- Interdisciplinary Arts and Performance concentration

 This digital culture program in interdisciplinary arts and performance is offered in partnership with the New College of Interdisciplinary Arts and Sciences.
 The program focuses on a transdisciplinary and collaborative approach to the arts, technology and performance.
 It emphasizes the traditions of transdisciplinary, avant-garde and experimental arts and on contemporary art and performance.
-Courses include digital media arts, music and electronic sound art, performance studies, theatre and performance practice, and digital graphics.
+Courses include digital media arts, music and electronic sound art, performance studies, theatre and performance practice and digital graphics.

-Digital Culture (Interdisciplinary Arts and Performance) (BA)
+Digital Culture (Interdisciplinary Arts and Performance), BA